DKolev/OnlineCasino/README.md

 * `"react-navigation": "^2.11.2"`
 From this one I used `createMaterialTopTabNavigator` which actually came with very useful gesture-based navigation between the screens already built-in (exactly what was required)

 After that, I moved everything I had already done to a new project but this time I created it with support for Native Code and the idea that I need to import the project to Android Studio in order to generate an apk file.
 Here I stumbled across a couple of issues with some of the dependencies versions and other problems until finally the project was built successful.
-The structure here looks a little bit different than what I’m used to, so I didn’t touch anything except generating the apk file with the Gradle task `assembleDebug` (and `assembleRelease` just in case).
+The structure here looks a little bit different than what I’m used to, so I didn’t touch anything except generating the apk file with the Gradle task `assembleDebug`.
+<b>You can find the APK in the android folder.</b>

 I tried to add as much comments as possible in my code so that everything is well documented and easy to follow.